msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 And Teppei Sensei was saying the same thing, his perspective was almost the exact same at Matt's.
 A very simple message "you want to be fluent in Japanese?"
 The answer "Just listen".
 That's it.
 So simple but it blew my fucking mind.
 These were people who were legit fluent in their target language, people who dedicated a big portion of their lives to language learning.
 Here I was practicing Kanji, reading manga, doing grammar exercises, listening to people explain Japanese concepts in English.
 But I had neglected the most important thing - Listening to Japanese.

 I didn't really change the way I studied after this because I had optimized my study schedule to destroy the JLPT N2 and 5 months later I did.
 I scored 112/160 a solid pass.
 I had done the impossible (well at the least the improbable).
-I did what the Reddit senseis, the internet gurus, the online community told me what it took to become fluent.
+I did what the Reddit Senseis, the internet gurus, the online community told me what it took to become fluent.
 Can you guess if I was fluent?
 Short answer - nope.

 Long answer - I could read basic articles, I could hold basic conversations, I could finally start to understand the world around me, I could do almost everything on my own without a translator.
 I could live in this Japanese world and function.
 But I still sucked, I still had to concentrate with the force of Piccolo firing a special beam cannon every time I listened to someone speak, I couldn't understand native Japanese people speaking to each other, it took me 10x longer to read something than a Japanese person.
 This was fluent?
 Surely no one would consider this fluent?
 If I were to compare myself to a child I was about a 4-year-old in terms of listening and about a 8-year-old in terms of reading.
 Maybe not even that.